-Bacteriostasis A state of bacterial population in which, multiplication is inhibited.

-Bacteriostat A chemical agent which under defined conditions induces bacteriostasis organisms.
-It embraces the more specific terms algicide, bactericide, fungicide, sporicide and virucide (see also germicide).
+Bacteriostasis A state of bacterial population in which, multiplication is inhibited.Bacteriostat A chemical agent which under defined conditions induces bacteriostasis specific terms algicide, bactericide, fungicide, sporicide and virucide.
+Note.
+Pesticides are not considered to be biocides.
+(See Biocidal Products Regulation EC).

-Biocide A generalised term for a chemical agent capable of killing or inactivating micro-
+Biocide A term for a chemical agent capable of killing/inactivating/deterring micro-organisms.
+It embraces the more